Glow Up

-Glow Up is a Philippine television lifestyle informative show broadcast by GMA News TV.
-Hosted by Winwyn Marquez, Thia Thomalla and Michelle Dee, it premiered on June 9, 2019 on the network's Sunday evening line up.
+Glow Up is a Philippine television lifestyle infotainment show broadcast by GMA News TV.
+Hosted by Winwyn Marquez, Thia Thomalla and Michelle Dee, it premiered on June 9, 2019, on the network's Sunday evening line up.
 The show concluded on March 15, 2020.

 Premise

 The show features tips and guides regarding fashion and lifestyle.
 Each episode will also feature a make-over transformation.